The device command sets modes for certain external devices, where the device-type can be:

 - Y – a button on the Oculus left hand controller (hand option ignored; same as menu with hand left)

-The only function settings that work by tilting the Oculus thumbstick are rotate , zoom , contour level , and play map series .
+The only function settings that work by tilting the Oculus thumbstick are rotate , zoom , contour level , play map series , and play coordinates .